pingcap/docs/tidb-cloud/scale-tidb-cluster.md

 4. On the **Modify Cluster** page, increase the node storage of TiKV or TiFlash.
 5. Click **Confirm**.

 You can also increase the storage of a TiKV or TiFlash node using TiDB Cloud API through the [Modify a Dedicated Tier cluster](https://docs.pingcap.com/tidbcloud/api/v1beta#tag/Cluster/operation/UpdateCluster) endpoint.
-Currently, TiDB Cloud API is still in beta and only available upon request.
+Currently, TiDB Cloud API is still in beta.
 For more information, see [TiDB Cloud API Documentation](https://docs.pingcap.com/tidbcloud/api/v1beta).

 > **Note:**
 >